 The Lost Dogs’ Home is committed to providing low-cost desexing options for pet owners throughout Victoria.
 Through our campaigns and initiatives we aim to raise awareness of the importance of desexing within the community and offer low-cost options for pet owners in need.

-A fully-equipped mobile vet surgery, MADI will travel throughout Victoria to offer low-cost desexing in areas where it is needed most.
+Our fully-equipped mobile vet surgery, MADI travels throughout Victoria to offer low-cost desexing in areas where it is needed most.

-Check back soon for more information on low-cost desexing events coming up in your area.
+Check our What’s On page here for information on low-cost desexing events coming up in your area.

 National Desexing Month

-Each July, The Lost Dogs’ Home Frank Samways Veterinary Clinic participates in National Desexing Month.
+Every year The Lost Dogs’ Home Frank Samways Veterinary Clinic participates in National Desexing Month.
+This year due to COVID-19 National Desexing Month will be September.

 An initiative of the National Desexing Network, National Desexing Month sees participating veterinary clinics offer discounted desexing to pet owners on presentation of a pension, health care or concession card.
 The campaign helps pet owners ensure their cat or dog will never contribute to the high number of unwanted companion animals.